Opie and Anthony: FCC fines, Sex for Sam 3 incident, and cancellation

 The incident attracted 523 e-mail complaints sent to the FCC which launched an investigation.
 In October 2003, Infinity received a $357,500 fine which marked the first time a fine was totalled by issuing $27,500 for each station that aired the offending content and not the station cited in a complaint.
 As a result, the Catholic League dropped its bid to rescind WNEW's license.
 Infinity appealed both fines issued in 2002 until Viacom, its parent company, agreed to a $3.5 million settlement in 2004 which cancelled all pending indecency violations against the broadcaster.

 Following their firing, Infinity competitor Clear Channel Communications wished to hire Hughes and Cumia to host mornings on one of their stations.
 However, rather than release the pair from their contract, Infinity continued to pay them until their deals expired in June 2004 to prevent them broadcasting on another network.
 Despite their efforts to get out of their contracts, Hughes and Cumia remained off the air for two years, remaining largely out of the public eye apart from odd appearances.
 Both found the hiatus frustrating as they wished to broadcast and comment on the news and current events but had no outlet or an audience.
+In November 2002, the pair published an open letter to their fans on their website, vowing their return to the air.
 In January 2003, the show's remaining support staff were fired from WNEW, and the station switched formats from talk to music.
 In June, Hughes and Cumia were spotted visiting the offices of Sirius Satellite Radio for a meeting with their agent.
 Hughes later claimed the WNEW years as the show's "golden age".